aanderson120/typeScriptPortfolio/README.md

 | [License Information](#license-information) |

   ## Technology Used
-  Bootstrap, react, and deployed through Herkou.
+  Bootstrap, react, and deployed through Netlify.

   ## Use
   More to come as I continue to learn new technologies and practice my skills